avanwouwe/citadel-browser-agent/docs/config/account-trust.md

 ## password reuse
 The re-use of passwords creates the risk of [credential stuffing](https://en.wikipedia.org/wiki/Credential_stuffing).
 Citadel allows you to detect and prohibit the re-use of passwords.

-Every time when users enter a password into a side that is part of your protected scope, their password is stored.
+Every time when users enter a password into a site that is part of your protected scope, their password is stored.
 This allows Citadel to compare the password to other passwords that are entered in other sites.
 If Citadel detects that a user is using a username / password combination for one site, to connect to another site, this is raised to the user as a potential phishing attack.

+Users can then ask for a temporary exception and continue.
+The account will be recorded as insecure and the user will at some point in time have to log off or change the password.

 > **Note**
-> * passwords are stored inside the private storage of Citadel
+> * passwords are stored inside the secure and private extension storage of Citadel
-> * passwords are security hashed before storing them
+> * passwords are securely hashed before storing them (using [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt))
 > * only passwords of sites in the protected scope are hashed
 > * passwords on other sites are hashed and compared, but never stored {: .note }